-An investigation by the BBC and Buzzfeed alleges that, over the last decade, a core group of 16 players have repeatedly been brought to the attention of the sport’s governing bodies over suspicions that they have fixed matches.
+An investigation carried out by the BBC and Buzzfeed alleges that over the last decade a core group of 16 players have repeatedly been brought to the attention of the sport’s governing bodies over suspicions they have fixed matches.

 It is alleged that one top-50 player competing in the first round of the Australian Open is suspected of repeatedly fixing his first set.

 The Tennis Integrity Unit was set up in 2008 to tackle corruption within the game.
 The organisation’s director Nigel Willerton refused to confirm whether players competing at the Australian Open are currently under investigation.

 Willerton said: “It would be inappropriate for me to make comment as to whether any players are under investigation at the present time.”

 The BBC and Buzzfeed say the 2007 referrals were made after an investigation following suspicious betting patterns during the match between Nikolay Davydenko and Martin Vassallo Arguello, of which both men were acquitted.

 A confidential report was then handed to tennis authorities in 2008 in which the enquiry team said 28 players should be investigated but the findings were never followed up, it is alleged.

 Kermode said: “We have heard this quite a bit, that there are certain allegations and information about various players, and they can be sometimes seen to be a consistent group.

 “But it’s about obtaining evidence.
 You can have lots of information, lots of anecdotal reports, but it’s about getting evidence that we can use.